CRYPTINT.IO

 News Alone Is Not Enough

 News creates volatility but doesn't determine direction cleanly.
 A bullish headline during weak technicals and bearish sentiment often fades within hours.
-A bearish headline during strong on-chain accumulation often produces a brief dip that recovers.
-The pillars pull against each other, and direction is decided by which dominates.
+A bearish headline during strong accumulation often produces a brief dip that recovers.
+The pillars pull against each other, and direction is decided by which one dominates.

 Frequently Asked Questions